jglsung/jglsung.github.io/_posts/2024-08-31-building-lab-environment.md

 ### Step 2: Writing My Vagrantfile

 The `Vagrantfile` is the heart of this setup.
-It defines the configuration of my Vms, including the number of machines, their resources, and how they are provisioned. \
+It defines the configuration of my VMs, including the number of machines, their resources, and how they are provisioned. \
 Here's an example `Vagrantfile` that I used to set up three VMs:

 ```ruby